The University of Newcastle

-The audition (for performance applicants) requires applicants to perform two pieces of music in contrasting styles or genres, providing their own accompaniment or audio backing where necessary.
+The Performance Major audition requires applicants to perform two pieces of music, providing their own accompaniment or audio backing where necessary.
 Applicants may also audition as part of a band or ensemble in any style or genre.

-All auditions involve an interview where you are able to discuss your musical and academic achievements and present your aspirations for the future.
+All auditions involve an interview (in person or via video) where you are able to discuss your musical and academic achievements and present your aspirations for the future.
 During the interview, you will be formally assessed on your verbal communication skills.

-Details of the audition application process, the online theory test and admission criteria can be found at the University of Newcastle website or call (02) 4921 8900.
+Refer to details of the audition application process and admission criteria or call (02) 4921 8900.

 Applicants must undertake all components of the audition process and meet the University minimum academic entry requirement in order to be considered for an offer.
 If you do not undertake the audition/interview, you will not be eligible for an offer.